The Open Pathway seeks to achieve the following goals.

 • To enhance rigor by checking institutional data annually (Institutional Update) and conducting Assurance Reviews twice in the ten-year cycle

 • To integrate as much as possible all HLC processes and HLC requests for data into the reaffirmation of accreditation cycle.

 Factors in Determining Participation in the Open Pathway

 The Commission determines whether an institution may participate in the Open Pathway.
-This determination is based upon the institution’s present condition and past relationship with the Commission.
+This determination is based upon the institution’s present condition, including scheduled monitoring, and past relationship with the Commission.
 An institution may participate in the Open Pathway if it:

 If conditions at the institution change in relation to these factors or the institution fails to make a genuine effort at its Quality Initiative, it may be moved to the Standard Pathway for the next cycle.

 The Open Pathway separates the continued accreditation process into two components: the Assurance Review and the Quality Initiative.

 • Two Assurance Reviews take place in the ten-year cycle; one in Year 4 and one in Year 10.
 The Year 4 review occurs asynchronously via the Commission’s online Assurance System and without a visit.
 The Year 10 review also is conducted with the Assurance System but includes a visit to the campus, as noted below.
 No change requests may be combined with the Year 4 review; all change requests at Year 4 are evaluated separately through the Commission’s change process.

 • Between Years 5 and 9 of the ten-year cycle, the institution proposes and completes a Quality Initiative.
 The Assurance Reviews free the Quality Initiative to focus on institutional innovation and improvement.
 The institution undertakes a Quality Initiative as something it elects to suit its own purposes.
 Its timeframe is flexible to accommodate the amount of time necessary to complete or make substantial progress toward completion.